louiscenter/your-first-choo-app/README.md

 ## Passing data to state
 Although our app is now interactive, it's not as fun as it could be.

-When we add an animal to our `state` object, we're adding the same animal (a lion), and giving it the same coordinates each time.
+When we add an animal to our `state` object, we're adding the same animal (a Lion), and giving it the same coordinates each time.
 To make this more interesting, when a new animal is created, our app should randomly choose from a set of different animals, and position it with the same coordinates as our cursor.

 To do this, we need a way to pass information to our state from our templates.
 This can be done via the event handlers we are triggering.

-Looking at our `components/main.js` file, we are executing our declared `add()` function when we click on the image of the grass.
-Inside of this function, we're executing `emit('add')`, which tells our handler back in `index.js` to update our `state` object.
+Looking at our `templates/main.js` file, we are executing our declared `add()` function when we click on the image of the grass.
+Inside of this function, we're executing `emit('addAnimal')`, which tells our handler back in `index.js` to update our `state` object.

 `emit()` actually accepts two arguments:

-- The first, which we already know, is the name of the event we'd like to trigger (eg. `'add'`).
+- The first, which we already know, is the name of the event we'd like to trigger (eg. `'addAnimal'`).

 - The second is any data we'd like to pass through to the function on the other end.

-Let's update our `add()` function in `components/main.js`:
+Let's update our `add()` function in `templates/main.js`:

 ```js
 // ...